Aurora photography

 Closing thoughts

-Before you arrive in Whitehorse and try to figure out how to change your camera's manual settings and adjust your tripod at -25°C in the dark, practice at home.
+Before you arrive in Yellowknife and try to figure out how to change your camera's manual settings and adjust your tripod at -25°C in the dark, practice at home.
 Go ahead and jump into that chest freezer with all your gear and close to the lid.
 Just as important as changing your shutter speed is knowing how to operate your tripod head so you can shift your camera's view effortlessly.

 Bring a microfibre cloth or lens warmer.
 B&H sells professional lens warmers, but alternatively you can try something more casual like a hand warmer attached to your lens with a rubber band etc.